OctopusDeploy/blog/blog/2022-q1/githubactions-differences-with-traditional-ciplatforms/index.md

 With this scenario, the workflow would have 2 separate jobs.
 If testing on job 1 is successful, that will trigger job 2.
 Both jobs have their own steps and run on separate, clean runners.

-GitHub workflows are reusable and referenceable, so you can use them across projects and repos.
-Plus, you might not need to create them at all.
+Thanks to the [GitHub Marketplace](https://github.com/marketplace), you might not need to create the workflows at all.
 Though not unique to GitHub Actions, there are thousands of community-made actions and workflows you can use to achieve what you need.

 Octopus has also created a [tool to help you build GitHub Actions workflows](https://githubactionworkflows.com/).
 Give it a whirl if unsure where to start.